-The ELR coupe retains the stylish, aggressive wedge lines of the Converj concept car that spawned it way back in 2009.
+At its launch, the ELR coupe retained the stylish, aggressive wedge lines of the Converj concept car that spawned it way back in 2009.
 The production version has all the latest Cadillac interior refinements, including leather upholstery, elegant high-end materials, and the CUE touchscreen system for infotainment.
-The ELR’s interior is essentially that of a rakish mid-size coupe; there are two backseat positions, in small individual buckets, but full-size adults will have trouble getting in, and feeling comfortable with the very limited amount of headroom and legroom.
+The ELR’s interior is essentially that of a rakish mid-size coupe; there are two backseat positions, in small individual buckets, but full-size adults will have trouble getting in and feeling comfortable with the very limited amount of headroom and legroom.

-But while it may share running gear--including a small 1.4-liter engine as a range extender, possibly the smallest engine ever used in any Cadillac--the ELR promises entirely different driving characteristics to its Chevy Volt sibling.
-It will be, GM says, smoother, quieter, and more powerful, perhaps drawing on more of the 16.5-kilowatt-hour lithium-ion battery pack than the Volt does.
+While it shares running gear with the $35,000 first-generation Chevrolet Volt—including a small, 1.4-liter engine as a range extender, possibly the smallest engine ever used in any Cadillac—the ELR provides an entirely different driving characteristic to its Volt sibling.
+Pains were taken to make it smoother, quieter, and more powerful, using a larger electric motor than the Volt does.

 Because it is a range-extended electric like the Volt, there's no need to worry about the ELR's range—when the battery runs down, the onboard gas engine can take over to generate electricity (and even turn the wheels at higher speeds), and since you can refill the tank just like in a regular gas-only car, the range from a charge station is basically infinite.
 Similar to the Volt, the ELR is most efficient when running on battery power; it can go about 37 miles on a full charge according to the Environmental Protection Agency.
 The ELR's system is a little more powerful than the Volt's at 207 horsepower (154 kW), with 295 pound-feet of instant torque, good for 0-to-60-mph times around 8 seconds.